Biggest Culture Shocks in Ireland for International Students

 • You can get involved with the local community as this might help you with the emotional ups and downs.
 These local communities include sports teams, festivals, churches and much more.

-• You really need to explore healthy distractions, these can be cooking meals, a solo dance party at your home or watching television series.
+• You need to explore healthy distractions, these can be cooking meals, a solo dance party at your home or watching television series.

 • By this time you must set learning goals for your Ireland study trip and this also includes research about Ireland.
 Don’t forget to learn as much as possible about this country.